Azure/Spark-Operationalization-On-Azure/README.md

 3. Select Linux Data Science Virtual Machine from the returned results.
 4. Click **Linux Data Science Virtual Machine [Staged]** and then click **Create** to begin configuring and provisioning the virtual machine.
 	1. When provisioning the DSVM, configure **Authentication type** as Password rather than SSH Public Key.
 	2. **Important**: To successfully sign into the Jupyter hub, any alpha characters in the user name must be lower case.
-Using any upper case characters in the user ID will cause the sign in to the Jupyter hub to fail.
+Using any upper-case characters in the user ID will cause the sign in to the Jupyter hub to fail.

 Once the DSVM is provisioned, note the IP address of the machine.